SamuelSwartzberg/flashcardifying_text_temp/inf.md

 restricted|proprietary drivers
-multiverse|Software restricted by copyright or legal issues At least some of the repositories of ubuntu are only updated on OS updates, but I have no idea which ones. to add/remove other repositories with apt use add-apt-repository (--remove for removing) aptitude is a TUI for apt dpkg is a package manager for .deb packages, but does not have a package repository, instead requiring you to download your packages yourself. apt uses dpkg in the background. homebrew (command: brew) and macports (command: port) are package managers for macos.
+multiverse|Software restricted by copyright or legal issues At least some of the repositories of ubuntu are only updated on OS updates, but I have no idea which ones. to add/remove other repositories/ppas with apt use add-apt-repository (--remove for removing) apt repositories/ppas are stored in /etc/apt/sources.list(.d) aptitude is a TUI for apt apt-cache can be used to query apt's package cache (the local record of packages)

+dpkg is a package manager for .deb packages, but does not have a package repository, instead requiring you to download your packages yourself. apt uses dpkg in the background. homebrew (command: brew) and macports (command: port) are package managers for macos.